Self Care: 17 Best Ways to Take Better Care of Yourself.

 At some point, we must press the pause button to do YOU!

-Do you feel stressed, overwhelmed, and worried about the future and/or loved ones?
+Do you feel stressed, overwhelmed, and worried about the future and/or the future of your loved ones?

 Self-care or self-compassion encompasses various ways to intentionally take better care of yourself.